WARNING: There are unmarked spoilers on these sheets for all but the most recent comics.

 - Marvel vs. Capcom: Clash of Super Heroes (1998): appears as Assist Character.

 - X-Men: The Ravages of Apocalypse (1998): Her clones are included among the enemies.

-- Marvel vs. Capcom 2: New Age of Heroes (2000): appears as playable hero.
+- Marvel vs. Capcom 2 (2000): appears as playable hero.
 Voiced by Catherine Disher.

 - X-Men: Mutant Academy 2 (2001): appears as playable hero.
 Voiced by Jane Luk.

 - X-Men: Next Dimension (2002): appears as playable hero.
 Voiced by Masasa Moyo.

 - X-Men Legends (2004): appears as playable hero.
 Voiced by Masasa Moyo.

 - Marvel Ultimate Alliance (2006): appears as NPC and Mini-Boss.
 Voiced by Kim Mai Guest.